CSRavasio/oflibpytorch/docs/usage.rst

 The examples above use a flow field with reference ``t``.
 This is the recommended standard for various reasons:

-- Using :meth:`~oflibpytorch.Flow.apply` with flow fields of reference ``s`` is comparatively slow, as it needs to call SciPy's :func:`griddata` function.
+- Using :meth:`~oflibpytorch.Flow.apply` with flow fields of reference ``s`` is either less accurate if ``PURE_PYTORCH`` is set to ``True``, or else comparatively slow as it will call SciPy's :func:`griddata` function.
 - Flow fields of reference ``s`` can contain ambiguities, as vectors from two different locations can point to the same target location.
 This could happen if there are several independently moving objects in a scene which end up occluding each other.
-The only way of resolving this is to assign priorities to the flow vectors, which is left to a possible future version of :mod:`oflibpytorch`.
+The only way of resolving this is to assign priorities to the flow vectors.
+With the exception of pixels containing zero flow, which are already de-prioritised with respect to all other flows present when using the PyTorch-only interpolation method instead of SciPy's :func:`griddata`, this is left to a possible future version of :mod:`oflibpytorch`.
-- Furthermore, flow fields of reference ``s`` do not deal well with undefined / invalid flow areas, as the example below shows.
-One option (the default) considers the flow mask, i.e. ignoring invalid flow vectors, which leads to a smoother result inside the convex hull of the flow target area but risks artefacts appearing.
-The other option, accessible by setting ``consider_mask = False``, is to use the invalid vectors anyway, which in this example inserts a lot of black image values in-between the desired image values which are to be interpolated onto the regular grid of the new image: this gets rid of the large artefact visible in the concave area, but does not allow the flow field to expand the image properly.
-In a future version of :mod:`oflibpytorch`, this could be at least partially solved by using the default option, but then calculating which image pixels are not in the concave hull, and setting those to zero.
+- Furthermore, flow fields of reference ``s`` do not deal well with undefined / invalid flow areas when using SciPy's :func:`griddata` function, as the example below shows.
+One option (the default) considers the flow mask, i.e. ignores invalid flow vectors, which leads to a smoother result inside the convex hull of the flow target area but risks artefacts appearing.
+The other option, accessible by setting ``consider_mask = False``, is to use the invalid vectors anyway.
+In this example it inserts a lot of black image values in-between the desired image values which are to be interpolated onto the regular grid of the new image: this gets rid of the large artefact visible in the concave area, but does not allow the flow field to expand the image properly.
+In a future version of :mod:`oflibpytorch`, this could be at least partially solved by implementing a second step in which the image pixels not belonging to the concave hull are set to zero.
 However, determining the convex hull of unstructured point clouds brings its own difficulties.

 .. code-block:: python